 Do you have a plan for Covid-19?

-As little as a month ago we couldn’t have imagined the situation around the world at the current time.
-The impacts will be far-reaching and could intrude into many areas of farming life and business that we may not fully appreciate at the current time.
+At the start of this year we couldn’t have imagined the current global pandemic situation that has dominated 2020.
+The impacts remain far-reaching and could intrude into many areas of farming life and business that we may not even yet fully appreciate.
 Farmers and crofters are resilient people and the isolation in which many live and work will bring some comfort, but this also brings specific challenges.

-It is not an over-reaction to suggest that every single business needs to prepare for at least a short-term labour challenge created by coronavirus.
-It is likely that most people will contract coronavirus and whilst for most it will be a mild illness from which they will recover fully and quickly, this still creates a huge challenge for the farming industry as employees or contractors have to self-isolate for 7 or 14 days if they or someone in their household displays symptoms.
+It is not an over-reaction to suggest that every single business needs to ensure that they are working in a Covid-secure manner, ensuring all necessary precautions and legal regulations are being met.
+If the current modelling predictions are correct, It is possible that many more people could contract coronavirus this autumn/winter.
+Whilst for most it will be a mild illness from which they will recover fully and quickly, this still creates a huge challenge for the farming industry as employees or contractors have to self-isolate for up to 14 days if they or someone in their household displays symptoms.
 No-one can say with certainty who will have a mild illness and who might find themselves confined to a bed, either in a hospital or at home.

 Farmers often carry on regardless of illness because stock still need to be fed and work needs to be done.
 However you cannot assume that you will be physically able to do this and it is absolutely vital therefore that you have a plan in place so that in the event that you become too ill to work as normal or lose critical staff, the important jobs can still be done – beasts fed, cows milked, crop picked.